superstar54/blase/docs/source/module/cell.rst

 The Bcell object
 ===================

 The :class:`Bcell` object is an object for unit cell.
-Here is how to cubic unit cell.
+Here is how to creat a cubic unit cell:

 >>> from blase.cell import Bcell
 >>> cell = Bcell(label = 'pt', array = [2, 2, 2])